Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

 We can contextualize this drop in ICL with fine-tuning under the implicit inference framework of \refsec{hypothesis}.
-Let $\llm{}(\textprompt)$ denote the probability distribution over possible completions by an LLM given $\textprompt$.
-Let $\llm{IF}$ denote this distribution conditioned on a model that always performs the task of instruction following, and let $\llm{ICL}$ denote the counter part for ICL.
+Let $\llm{}(\textprompt)$ denote the distribution over possible completions by a model $\llm{}$ given $\textprompt$.
+Let $\llm{IF}$ denote this distribution conditioned on a model that always follows instructions, and $\llm{ICL}$ be the same for ICL.
 As per our hypothesis, we can write our model $\llm{}$ as where the model internally estimates $g_\theta$ which is the posterior likelihood of the model interpreting the latent task to be instruction following.
 Our hypothesis predicts that one reason instruction-tuned models are worse at ICL is because instruction-tuning increases $g_{\theta}$ for most prompts, suppressing the in-context learning capability $\llm{ICL}$.
 Note that there might also be a change in the internal representations of $\llm{ICL}$ and $\llm{IF}$, but we only focus on what can be recovered by simply manipulating the task inference.

-If this were true, conjugate prompting (see Section~\ref{sec:conjugate-prompting}) can reverse the effect of $g$ and would cause the fine-tuned model to perform ICL more often.
+If our hypothesis holds, conjugate prompting (see Section~\ref{sec:conjugate-prompting}) can reverse the effect of $g$ and would cause the fine-tuned model to perform ICL more often.

-\paragraph{Conjugate prompting to perform ICL over instruction following.} We observe that the instruction tuning data for Alpaca, Vicuna, and OPT-IML are primarily in English.
-As a result, translating prompts to different languages satisfies the ``lower likelihood'' property of conjugate prompting (Section~\ref{sec:conjugate-prompting}).
-Language translation also satisfies the ``invertibility'' property because we can simply reverse-translate the answer to English for the tasks we consider \footnote{Language translation might violate the task invertibility if we consider tasks that require specific contextual knowledge that might vary across languages}.
-Furthermore, the pretrained models we consider are capable of performing ICL in different languages.
-Other than language translation, we find that the additional transformations of Leetspeak and Pig Latin (also discussed in \cite{wei2023jailbroken}) satisfy these properties.
+\paragraph{Conjugate prompting to perform ICL.} We observe that the instruction tuning data for Alpaca, Vicuna, and OPT-IML is primarily in English.
+Therefore, translating to different languages satisfies the ``lower likelihood'' property as well as the ``invertibility'' property of conjugate prompting because we can simply translate the answer to English \footnote{Translation can violate invertibility for tasks that require contextual knowledge that varies across languages}.
+Other than language translation, we consider the additional transformations of Leetspeak and Pig Latin (discussed in \cite{wei2023jailbroken}).